turingschool/backend-curriculum-site/module1/portfolios/backend_m1_graduation_expectations.markdown

-# M1 Graduation Requirements
+# M1 Backend Pentathlon

-To advance to BE M2, M1 students will need to successfully complete the following five activities in week 6.
+To advance to M2, M1 students will need to demonstrate competency in individual projects, pair projects, professional development and community engagement.
+M1 students will also need to successfully complete the following five activities in week 6.

 ## Written Diagnostic